Where-the-Blue-Fern-Grows/JROTC-Alpha/Windows/README.md

 These folders are also for general configuration, but for files that may differ because of the different needs of a server and a workstation.

 Windows/controlproj
-Work in progress folder, but will eventually have .regs and scripts to be able to automate the configuration of Control Panel items.
+Work in progress folder, but will eventually be able to automate the configuration of Control Panel items with Windows/control.ps1